jiayuan-research/jiayuan-research.github.io/_pages/about.md

 My work has been published in premier software engineering venues (e.g.,ICSE, ASE, FSE, IEEE TRANSACTIONS ON SOFTWARE ENGINEERING, and Empirical Software Engineering).
 More information at:
 [google scholar](https://scholar.google.com/citations?hl=zh-CN&user=ySQkd5nCb0cC).

-I also spent two years working as a senior software developer in Alibaba Group and published three patents.
+I also spent two years working as a senior software developer in Alibaba Group and published four patents.